Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 +--------------+  +--------------+    +--------------+
 ~~~~

-- Scope: The MCP Server,collocated with the LLM model and MCP Client, is hosted within the operator's local network, the network devices stay as it is.
+- Scope: The MCP Server, colocated with the MCP Client and LLM model, is hosted within a cloud environment, the network devices stay as it is.
 - Key Characteristics:
-  -  Centralized Management: A single MCP Client instance can manage multiple MCP server in geographically dispersed network.
+  -  Centralized Management: A single MCP Client instance can manage all network devices in geographically dispersed network.
   -  Scalability: Cloud-native scaling accommodates dynamic tool registry updates and high request volumes.

 ## MCP Server Hosted Within the Network Device